Do I need to see a counselor?

 It's important to note that counseling is not just reserved for problem situations.
 Counseling can provide relationship enrichment, career guidance and overall enhancement to your quality of life.

-Counseling provides long-lasting benefits, giving you the tools you need to improve communication skills, avoid triggers and overcome whatever challenges you face.
+Counseling can provide long-lasting benefits, giving you the tools you need to improve communication skills, avoid triggers and appropriately address whatever challenges you face.

 How can counseling help me?

 Counselors can provide support, problem-solving skills, and enhance coping strategies for issues such as depression, anxiety, relationship troubles, grief and addiction.
 By providing a fresh perspective on a difficult problem, a counselor can point you in the direction of a solution to issue you are facing.
 Some of the benefits of counseling include:

 - Attaining a better understanding of yourself, your goals and your values

 - Learning new ways to cope with emotional pain without the use of alcohol or drugs